theforeman/theforeman.org/_posts/2017-09-19-linux-image-installs-for-bare-metal.md

 - provisioning
 ---

-This is a re-post from my [brand new blog](https://something.fail/) about image installs.
-It makes sense to post it in The foreman blog as its about my motivation and thoughts on writing a image install plugin.
+This is a re-post from my brand new blog [Something FAIL](https://something.fail/).
+It makes sense to post it in The foreman blog as its about my motivation and thoughts on writing a image install plugin and that it is in fact used in conjunction with Foreman.
 So here goes:

 Are you like me that use preseed/kickstart netboot installs for physical nodes and perhaps use images prepped with cloud-init to deploy virtual nodes?
 Having two or more different ways of deploying bare metal, virtual servers, multiple ways of bootstrapping a node.